Elite Warriors: Vietnam: Reception

 Elite Warriors: Vietnam received "generally unfavorable reviews" according to the review aggregation website Metacritic.

 Erik Wolpaw of GameSpot criticized the game's lack of variety in its level design and gameplay.
 Jason D'Aprile of X-Play praised the game for its authenticity and sound design but criticized it for its mediocre graphics, AI, and level design.
-Michael Lafferty of GameZone was slightly more positive in his reception of the game, praising its environmental design but criticizing for technical issue.
+Michael Lafferty of GameZone was slightly more positive in his reception of the game, praising its environmental design but criticizing its technical issues.